-Safeguarding pupils/students who are victims of Peer on Peer abuse
+Safeguarding pupils/students who are victims of Child-on-Child abuse

-There is no clear definition of what peer on peer abuse entails.
-However it can be captured in a range of different definitions:
+There is no clear definition of what Child-on-Child abuse entails.
+However, it can be captured in a range of different definitions:

-- Domestic Abuse: relates to young people aged 16 and 17 who experience physical, emotional, sexual and / or financial abuse, and coercive control in their intimate relationships; - Child Sexual Exploitation: captures young people aged under-18 who are sexually abused in the context of exploitative relationships, contexts and situations by a person of any age including another young person; - Harmful Sexual Behaviour: refers to any young person, under the age of 18, who demonstrates behaviour outside of their normative parameters of development (this includes, but is not exclusive to abusive behaviours):
+- Domestic Abuse: relates to young people aged 16 and 17 who experience physical, emotional, sexual and / or financial abuse, and coercive control in their intimate relationships; - Child Sexual Exploitation: captures young people aged under-18 who are sexually abused in the context of exploitative relationships, contexts and situations by a person of any age including another young person;

-• Serious Youth Crime / Violence: reference to offences (as opposed to relationships / contexts) and captures all those of the most serious in nature including murder, rape and GBH between young people under-18.
+- Harmful Sexual Behaviour: refers to any young person, under the age of 18, who demonstrates behaviour outside of their normative parameters of development (this includes, but is not exclusive to abusive behaviours); - Serious Youth Crime / Violence: reference to offences (as opposed to relationships / contexts) and captures all those of the most serious in nature including murder, rape and GBH between young people under-18.

-Peer on peer abuse can refer to any of the above individually or as a combination, therefore professionals working with children and young people who are experiencing abuse from their peers must respond to the needs of each of the definitions to uncover the level of complexity and respond in the most effective manner.
+Child-on-child abuse can refer to any of the above individually or as a combination, therefore professionals working with children and young people who are experiencing abuse from their peers and other children must respond to the needs of each of the definitions to uncover the level of complexity and respond in the most effective manner.
 It is possible that a young person may be sexually exploited in a gang related situation by their boyfriend or girlfriend.

-Key Areas Where Peer on Peer Abuse Occurs
+Key Areas Where Child-on-Child Abuse Occurs